 The purpose of GWEE is to provide students with opportunities for applying the basic skills of reading, writing, and computation through a combination of supervised employment in any occupational field and related classroom instruction.
 Students participating in GWEE typically require a work permit.
 (Visit Work Permits for Students to learn more about work permits.)

-The intent of CTWEE is to reinforce and extend vocational learning opportunities for students through a combination of related classroom instruction and supervised paid or unpaid employment.
-CTWEE is to develop and refine occupational competencies necessary to acquire paid employment or non-paid placements, to adapt to the employment environment, and to advance in an occupation.
+The intent of CTWEE is to reinforce and extend vocational learning opportunities for students through a combination of related classroom instruction and supervised paid employment.
+The CTWEE is to develop and refine occupational competencies necessary to acquire paid employment to adapt to the employment environment, and to advance in an occupation.
 Students enrolled in CTWEE must have a worksite placement or employment that is related to a previous or concurrently enrolled Career Technical Education course of study.

 - WEE Secondary District Plan and Application (DOC)

 - California Association of Work Experience Educators (CAWEE)

 - Work Permits for Students

 - California WEE Law